Chicago-Preservation/Map/inquiry.md

     Loading…
 </iframe>

-<p>Your submission will be directed to the appropriate team member, and we will aim to respond within [X] days</p>
+<p>Your submission will be directed to the appropriate team member, and we will aim to respond within 10 days.</p>

 <h2>Contribute to Our Work</h2>

 <p>We are always looking to expand and refine our understanding.
 If you have a new dataset, historical insight, or a document that could add value to our work, we’d love to hear from you.</p>

 <!-- Embedded Google Form -->